 School uniform

 All pupils are expected to wear school uniform.
-Most items can be purchased from local chain stores or school outfitters.
-The basic school uniform items with our branded logo are available from the school reception and also Becks Outfitters Ltd, Endike Lane, Hull.
+Thorpepark Academy has recently change to Steady Schoolwear for their uniform supplier.
+The basic school uniform items with our branded logo are available from the school reception.

 If purchasing uniform from school please make sure you buy the correct size as we are not able to exchange any clothing purchased.